Driving in Kuwait

 car crash

-Click here for a full size image.
+Click here for a full-size image.

-The passing vehicle had just passed a car and war parallel with my friend.
-He keeps a camera on the dash, so he just presses the shutter to get hte photo.
-Then while out to pass, note the so called passing area ends with the white line becoming dashed, and it is nearing an uphill and after the bus there is another car to pass.
+Here is a classic example of bad driving moves in combination.
+The passing vehicle had just passed a car and was parallel with my friend.
+He keeps a camera on the dash and presses the shutter to get the photo.
+Then, while out to pass, note the so-called passing area ends with the dashed white line, and it is nearing an uphill, and after the bus, there is another car to pass.
 Well, the good point is these Caprices have serious power for passing.

 car crash

-Click here for a full size image.
+Click here for a full-size image.

 This one hit the back of a boat that was being pulled on a trailer.